0xBEN/WriteupTemplates/Generic-Writeup-Template.md

 * Exploit used (link to exploit)
 * Explain how the exploit works against the service
 * Any modified code (and why you modified it)
+* Proof of exploit (screenshot of reverse shell with target IP address output)

 <br>
 <br>